nearprotocol/docs/docs/tutorials/ledger.md

 ---
 id: ledger
-title: Using a Ledger device w/ NEAR
+title: "Using a Ledger device w/ NEAR"
 sidebar_label: Using a Ledger
 ---